eCommerce

 1C-Bitrix capabilities

-1C (accounting): the source of truth for products, prices, stock, and ordersESB / data bus: routing and transformation between 1C, Bitrix and external systemsBitrix: catalog, cart, checkout, storefront contentREST API / webhooks: exposing the catalog and orders externallyHeadless frontend and mobile app: consume the API, independent of CMS templatesAI layer: content generation, semantic search, recommendations, MCP access to the catalogExternal systems: CRM, marketplaces, analytics, payment, and logistics servicesCorporate memory: architecture and API contract documentation for transferability
+1C (accounting): the source of truth for products, prices, stock, and ordersESB / data bus: routing and transformation between 1C, Bitrix, and systemsBitrix: catalog, cart, checkout, storefront contentREST API / webhooks: exposing the catalog and orders externallyHeadless frontend and mobile app: consume APIs and are independent of the CMSAI layer: content generation, semantic search, recommendations, MCP for the catalogExternal systems: CRM, marketplaces, analytics, payment, and logistics servicesCorporate memory: architecture documentation and API contracts

 Bitrix handles the storefront and checkout, but does not become the only source of truth.
 The catalog comes from 1C, orders and events are distributed across systems through a bus, and AI and external channels connect via API, without direct integrations inside the monolith.